-If the fabulously fragrant peony flower is close to your heart, you’ll want to keep reading.
-Learn all about the classic pink peony, white peony, and the wide variety of peony colors!
-You’ll also learn where to buy peonies, how to extend their vase life in a cut peony bouquet, and so much more!
+Learn all about peony colors, as well as where to buy peonies, how to extend their vase life in a peony bouquet, and so much more!

 I’ve been thinking about writing this post for years, but peony season is so short, I never seem to get to it before it’s over.
 But, it doesn’t have to be quite so short… you won’t believe one of the tricks I’m about to show you!